The Money Edit – editorial code

 Meet The Money Edit team

-Katie Binns is a former staff writer at The Times and The Sunday Times.
-She writes on personal finance, culture, travel and interviews celebrities.
+Katie Binns is a former staff writer at The Sunday Times where she wrote on personal finance, culture, travel and interviewed celebrities.

-Her investigative work on financial abuse has resulted in a number of mortgage prisoners being set free – and a nomination for the Best Personal Finance Story of the Year in the Headlinemoney awards 2021.
+Her investigative work on financial abuse has resulted in a number of mortgage prisoners being set free – and a nomination for Best Personal Finance Story of the Year at the Headlinemoney awards in 2021 and 2022.

 Vaishali graduated in journalism from Leeds University.
 She has gained experience writing local stories around Leeds and Leicester, which includes writing for a university publication and Leicester Mercury.
 She has also done some marketing and copywriting for businesses.